Making and Mending in Muirhouse

 The primary focus of the shed is to reuse wood, furniture, tools, etc so as to reduce climate change.
 Each year in Scotland we throw away tons of stuff into landfill, including wood and furniture, that could be recycled, reused, mended or made in something completely different.
 The Community Shed will do it’s bit to reduce this waste and convert it into useful and beautiful things.
 We will also inform local people about climate change and what they can do to minimise their own impact.

 The Shed is similar to Men’s Shed movement which is gaining popularity across Scotland at the moment.
-We are, however, open to both men and women, although initially we are hosting men only days and women only days, as well as mixed sessions.
+We are, however, open to both men and women.

 What does it look like?